Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 ## User Parking Sequence diagram

-![Graphical user interface, application, table Description automatically generated](./images/thesis/media/image7.png){width="5.905555555555556in" height="2.1in"}
+![Graphical user interface, application, table Description automatically generated](./docs/images/thesis/media/image7.png){width="5.905555555555556in" height="2.1in"}

-[]{#_Toc132726762 .anchor}Figure 5- User Parking Sequence Diagram
+[]{#_Toc132726762 .anchor}Figure - User Parking Sequence Diagram

-this is the sequence diagram of the process where a user is searching for parking near their location using the application.
+This is the sequence diagram of the process where a user is searching for parking near their location using the application.
 The user asks the app if there is parking available near their GPS location on Henry Street.